 We recommend that you request the installer submit this documentation to you with their proposal.
 The documentation will be required if you wish to apply for a rebate from the Concord Municipal Light Plant for your heat pump.

 The following HVAC contractors have installed heat pump systems for Concord residents who have received air-source heat pump rebates from the Concord Municipal Light Plant.
 CMLP does not endorse, nor have we pre-qualified these companies in any way.
 CMLP accepts no liability for work conducted by any contractor.
 You do not need to use an installer on this list to receive a rebate from CMLP.

 The Massachusetts Clean Energy Center also maintains a list of air-source heat pump installers that participate in their air-source heat pump rebate program, which is available to electricity customers in communities served by Eversource and National Grid.

 Keep in mind that for any type of home heating or cooling system to work well, it must be selected, sized, and installed properly.
 The low-cost installer may not be your best option.
 Further, if your installer is not already aware of it, refer them to the best practice guidance related to sizing, selecting and installing ASHPs in cold climates, as described in the Northeast Energy Efficiency Partnership’s (NEEP’s) installer guides.

 The Concord Municipal Light Plant offers rebates to its residential customers in Concord when they install ASHPs that meet the program criteria.
 Learn more here.

-See our Guide to Heat Pump Incentives and Financing for a complete list of state and federal incentives available for ASHP installations.
+See our Guide to Heat Pump Incentives for a complete list of state and federal incentives available for ASHP installations.